grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/30 xk6-browser.md

 <Blockquote mod="note" title="">

-Note the `./` prefix, which tells your shell to run the binary located in the current working directory.
-This is required on macOS and Linux, but not on Windows if you're using the `cmd.exe` shell.
-If you're using PowerShell, you should specify `.\xk6-browser` instead.
+The `./` prefix tells your shell to run the binary located in the current working directory.
+This is required on macOS and Linux, but not on the Windows `cmd.exe` shell.
+On PowerShell, specify `.\xk6-browser` instead.

-If you installed xk6-browser via a system package, or you've placed the binary in a directory that's part of your `$PATH` environment variable, then you can omit the `./` or `.\` prefix.
+If you installed xk6-browser with a system package, or placed the binary in a directory that's part of your `$PATH` environment variable, you can omit the `./` or `.\` prefixes.

 </Blockquote>